nodejs/node/doc/api/dgram.markdown

 "listening" event listener and `callback` is not harmful but not very useful.

-A bound datagram socket keeps the node process running to receive datagrams.
+A bound datagram socket keeps the io.js process running to receive datagrams.

 If binding fails, an "error" event is generated.
 In rare case (e.g.